ivop/pokeysynth/README.md

 The frequency resolution is again limited to 8-bits.
 Again, underneath it displays which channel combinations are used.
 * Finally, a ```4CH Linked + Filter``` instrument uses all four 8-bit Pokey channels.
-That's two pairs creating two ```2CH Linked``` instruments, and then one is filtered by the other, resulting in a single instrument with the same timbre as ```2CH Linked``` instruments, but with 16-bit frequency resolution.
+That's two pairs creating two ```2CH Linked``` instruments, and then one is filtered by the other, resulting in a single instrument with the same timbre as ```2CH Filter``` instruments, but with 16-bit frequency resolution.

 When playing multiple notes at once on a single plugin instance, there's a possibility of channel conflicts.
 See **Channel Priorities** below how these are resolved.